fDero/MiniGrammar/README.md

 ```

 This grammar is left-recursive, so it will cause the parser to loop forever.
 But we can
-change it in such a way to avoid this problem by refactoring it as follows:
+change it in such a way as to avoid this problem by refactoring it as follows:

 ```g4
 expression